-The minimum health insurance contribution is PLN 270.90, and the maximum amount will be 9% of the income.
-In the case of individuals conducting business activity, the amount of the health contribution will depend on the chosen method of income taxation.
+The minimum health insurance contribution is PLN 314.10, and the maximum amount is 9% of the income.
+In the case of individuals conducting business activity the amount of the health contribution depends on the chosen method of income taxation.